-Student must have TABE test scores (in all three sub-skill tests) at a minimum of ASE Low, with a grade equivalent of 9.0 or higher.
+- 1. Individuals Who Dropped Out of a Public School - a.
+Student must present a notarized Certificate of Exemption from his/her last school system attended AND a notarized and signed Parental Permission Form. - b.
+Student must have TABE test scores [in all three (3) sub-skill tests at a minimum of ASE Low with a grade equivalent of 9.0